bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## High performance feature targeting

-The SDK contacts the Bucket servers when you call `initialize()` and downloads the features with their targeting rules.
+The SDK contacts the Reflag servers when you call `initialize()` and downloads the features with their targeting rules.
 These rules are then matched against the user/company information you provide to `getFeatures()` (or through `bindClient(..).getFeatures()`).
-That means the `getFeatures()` call does not need to contact the Bucket servers once `initialize()` has completed. `ReflagClient` will continue to periodically download the targeting rules from the Bucket servers in the background.
+That means the `getFeatures()` call does not need to contact the Reflag servers once `initialize()` has completed. `ReflagClient` will continue to periodically download the targeting rules from the Reflag servers in the background.

 ### Batch Operations